rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 are usually all lowercase, and like generic types, their names are usually very short. `'a` is the name most people use as a default.
-Lifetime parameter annotations go after the `&` of a reference, and a space separates the lifetime annotation from the reference's type.
+Lifetime parameter annotations go after the `&` of a reference, and a space separates the lifetime annotation from the reference’s type.

-Here's some examples: we've got a reference to an `i32` without a lifetime parameter, a reference to an `i32` that has a lifetime parameter named `'a`, and a mutable reference to an `i32` that also has the lifetime `'a`:
+Here’s some examples: we’ve got a reference to an `i32` without a lifetime parameter, a reference to an `i32` that has a lifetime parameter named `'a`, and a mutable reference to an `i32` that also has the lifetime `'a`: